nitro-stack/nitro-workshop/docs/step1.md

 cd funpets-server
 ```

 It will create the base project configuration and install packages.
-Once it's done, you can test if it's working properly by running the command:
+Once it's done, you can test if it's working correctly by running the command:
 ```sh
 npm start
 ```

-It should start the server and prints some logs in the console once it's started.
+It should start the server and print some logs in the console once it's started.
 Open a new terminal and run this command to check that it's responding:
 ```sh
 curl http://localhost:3000
 ```

-You should see `Hello World!` in the console if everything is working well.
+You should see `Hello World!` in the console if everything works well.

 ## Add your first endpoint